f5devcentral/f5-rseries-training/docs/rseries_security.rst

     2023-01-06T17:06:57.775152-05:00 appliance-1 audit-service[12]: priority="Notice" version=1.0 msgid=0x1f03000000000002 msg="audit" user="admin/15001242" cmd="assigned to groups: admin".
     2023-01-06T17:06:57.775243-05:00 appliance-1 audit-service[12]: priority="Notice" version=1.0 msgid=0x1f03000000000002 msg="audit" user="admin/15001242" cmd="created new session via cli from 172.18.104.40:61769 with ssh".

-Below is an exmaple of a client authenticatin to the F5OS REST API.
+Below is an exmaple of a client authentication to the F5OS REST API.
 Note that the logs identify which user has accessed the API as well as what IP address they have sent the request from.

 .. code-block:: bash